villdo/my-github-repo/README.md

 <!-- Přidáváme tento řádek. -->

-I have added new text into this file.
+I have added new text into this file .